Browse through the database below to explore courses that will fulfill certain degree requirements in the Business & Society program.

 AP/ECON 3569 3.00

-Economic Policy In Developing Countries
+Economic Policy in Developing Countries

 Examines policy issues arising from development planning.
 Topics include agriculture versus industry, international trade, monetary and fiscal policies, foreign investment, foreign aid and self-reliance, and global issues.

-EUC/ENVS 4011 3.00
+EU/ENVS 4011 3.00

-Food, Land And Culture
+Food, Land and Culture

 Examines food, land, and culture from a critical interdisciplinary environmental perspective.
 Students have the opportunity to pursue their own interests related to food politics, planning, sustainable and alternative agriculture, human-animal relationships and ethics, from a ...